 Bike and Bus: MCT buses are equipped with bike racks, providing a seamless trip from bike to bus.
 MCT carries an average of 1,700 “bike and bus” riders each month.

-Funding: MCT has secured more than $20 million in federal and state grants to implement an ongoing construction and development program designed to create and support alternative modes of transportation.
+Funding: MCT has secured more than $20 million in federal, state and local grants to implement an ongoing construction and development program designed to create and support alternative modes of transportation.

 Background: In the early 1990s, MCT initiated its “rails to trails” program with the goal of preserving urban rail corridors for future light rail possibilities and interim trail use.
 MCT is one of the only transit systems in the country that has an integrated transportation system which links its own bikeways with its existing bus system.